 It’s an incredible place to visit in Iceland with breathtaking scenery and some of the best hiking in the country.

-Details: All the information about visiting is in our guide to Thórsmörk.
+All the information about visiting is in our Guide to Thórsmörk.

 28. MAELIFELL

-Details: Further information is in our guide to visiting Maelifell Iceland.
+All the necessary information is in our guide to Visiting Maelifell, Iceland.

 29. HAFRAHVAMMAGLJÚFUR

-Hafrahvammagljúfur is an 8-kilometer canyon in a remote part of the highlands.
-It drops 200 meters below the barren landscape that surrounds it creating an awe-inspiring scene and a rewarding place to visit in Iceland.
+Hafrahvammagljúfur is an 8-kilometre canyon in a remote part of the highlands.
+It drops 200 meters below the barren landscape that surrounds it, creating an awe-inspiring scene and a rewarding place to visit in Iceland.

-The gorge starts from the Kárahnjúkavirkjun Dam, one of the largest hydroelectric power plants in Iceland.
+The gorge begins at the Kárahnjúkavirkjun Dam, one of Iceland’s largest hydroelectric power plants.

 30. LAUGAVALLALAUG THERMAL SPRINGS

-Quite literally in the middle of nowhere, soaking under the naturally heated waterfall as it drops into a small pool overlooking a wide valley, is a rejuvenating secret experience in Iceland.
+Quite literally in the middle of nowhere, a naturally heated waterfall drops into a small lagoon pool overlooking a wide valley.

 31. LANGJÖKULL GLACIER

-Langjökull is the second largest ice cap in Iceland, after Vatnajökull, stretching about 50 kilometers long and 20 kilometers wide.
+Langjökull is the second largest ice cap in Iceland, after Vatnajökull, stretching 50 kilometres long and 20 kilometres wide.
 In some places, the ice is up to 580 meters thick.

-The glacier is in a very active geothermal area with two volcanic systems stretching out in opposite directions underneath the massive expansive of ice, one of which feeds the hot springs at Geysir.
+The glacier lies in a very active geothermal area, with two volcanic systems extending in opposite directions beneath the ice.
+One of which feeds the hot springs at Geysir.

 WEST ICELAND